Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### PaintLogger uses a console window dedicated to Paint

 - The Paint plugin and apps use its dedicated Console window (previously the Fiji plugin used Fiji's console and Generate Squares did not have a console).
-- The heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.
+- The Fiji console is blocked.
+The heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.
-- All messages ares shown in the consoles and stored in the log file.
+- All messages are shown in the console and additionally stored in the log file.
 - The Logger supports four levels of messages: debug, info, warning and error, The logging level be set so that only 'equal and higher' message are displayed.
 - Info and debug messages are coloured in black, warning and error messages are amber and red.
+- Console can be closed, saved and auto scrolling can be (to allow the user to inspect a section higher up).